User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Introduction

 \section{Introduction}

-\IEEEPARstart{A} {\MakeLowercase {user-centric}} cell-free network architecture defines a cooperative serving cluster of spatially distributed transmitters specifically for each user, hence the name user-centric; this, in turn, eliminates conventional cell-edges, and, is, hence, termed cell-free.
-Based on this definition, the user is found at the effective center of its cluster~\cite{cellFreeUserCentricPower8901451}.
-The user-centric cell-free scheme can be seen as a practical method to deploy cell-free communications, and the concept is often coupled with multiple-input multiple-output (MIMO) network concepts, and recently, massive MIMO concepts thus branding the architecture as cell-free massive MIMO~\cite{cellFreeVersusSmallCells7827017, differentCooperationLevels8845768, 8385475, han2019sparse, 8901196, powerControlCellFree7917284, HardwareImpairements8891922, LocaPartialZFBF9069486}.
+A user-centric cell-free network architecture defines a cooperative serving cluster of spatially distributed transmitters specifically for each user, hence the name user-centric; this in turn, eliminates conventional cell-edges, and is, hence, termed cell-free.
+Based on this definition, each user in the network is served by its neighboring set of transmitters, so each user is found at the effective center of its serving cluster~\cite{cellFreeUserCentricPower8901451}.
+The user-centric cell-free scheme can be seen as a practical method to deploy cell-free communications, and the concept is often coupled with Multiple-input multiple-output (MIMO) network concepts, and recently, massive MIMO concepts thus branding the architecture as cell-free massive MIMO~\cite{cellFreeVersusSmallCells7827017, differentCooperationLevels8845768, 8385475, han2019sparse, 8901196, powerControlCellFree7917284, HardwareImpairements8891922, LocaPartialZFBF9069486}.
 The growing interest in this technology relates to seeing it as one of the drivers for future mobile networks~\cite{9113273}; this interest motivates us to review the developments, current trends and challenges in this topic.